DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2020-09-07-register-teacher-trainees-alpha-prototype.md

 ---
-title: Register Trainee Teachers - alpha prototype
+title: Initial alpha static prototype
 description: A look at the alpha prototype and beginning to think about the next steps.
 date: 2020-09-07
 related: